 Move is a four-letter word.
 (So is “pack” by the way, but that whole issue is subsumed within the horror of the move.)
 It’s not just you who hates moving—everybody does.
+Moving, with all the hassles and associated packing, is usually a horrible experience with a bit of the dreadful and stressful thrown in just to make sure that you really hate it.
 The misery associated with it affects our dogs, too.
 There’s no way you can avoid some of the unpleasantness of moving, but there are ways that you can ease your dog’s transition to a new home.

 GET THE BARK IN YOUR INBOX!

 Sign up for our newsletter and stay in the know.

 Keep your pet away from the actual packing as much as possible.
 Watching everything in the house be shuffled and packed is inherently unsettling for most dogs.
 The less they see this going on, the better.

 Sometimes being out for a walk with another family member may be an option that allows you to pack without stressing out your dog.
 If it’s possible, have your dog at a friend’s house so he’s away from the packing nightmare entirely.
 Now is a great time to ask, “Can you watch my dog tomorrow evening?” or “Are you able to walk my dog some morning?”
 Many people will be so relieved that they can be of service without having to lift a heavy sleeper sofa that you are likely to get the assistance you need with a smile.